 - This is where interface comes in.
 See below :

-import '@uniswap/v3-periphery/contracts/interfaces/ISwapRouter.sol'; contract swapExample { ISwapRouter public immutable swapRouter; constructor(ISwapRouter _swapRouter) { swapRouter = _swapRouter; } function swapExactInputSingle(uint256 amountIn) external returns (uint256 amountOut) { ISwapRouter.ExactInputSingleParams memory params = // Using interface's struct ISwapRouter.ExactInputSingleParams({ tokenIn: DAI, tokenOut: WETH9, fee: poolFee, recipient: msg.sender, deadline: block.timestamp, amountIn: amountIn, amountOutMinimum: 0, sqrtPriceLimitX96: 0 }); // The call to `exactInputSingle` executes the swap. amountOut = swapRouter.exactInputSingle(params); // Using interface's function } }
+import '@uniswap/v3-periphery/contracts/interfaces/ISwapRouter.sol'; contract swapExample { ISwapRouter public immutable swapRouter; constructor(ISwapRouter _swapRouter) { swapRouter = _swapRouter; } function swapExactInputSingle(uint256 amountIn) external returns (uint256 amountOut) { ISwapRouter.ExactInputSingleParams memory params = // Using interface's struct ISwapRouter.ExactInputSingleParams({ tokenIn: DAI, tokenOut: WETH9, fee: poolFee, recipient: msg.sender, deadline: block.timestamp, amountIn: amountIn, amountOutMinimum: 0, sqrtPriceLimitX96: 0 }); // The call to `exactInputSingle` executes the swap. amountOut = swapRouter.exactInputSingle(params); // Using interface's function } }- Uniswap has developed and deployed their SwapRouter contract somewhere else but your compiler needs to have a reference to check what functions and structs/vars it supports or not.

 - For that purpose, uniswap has released an Interface so that you can import it and make the compiler not yell at you while also getting typed reference.